gorkapb/bitcoin_tools/bitcoin_tools/analysis/status/README.md

 **STATUS** (**ST**atistical **A**nalysis **T**ool for **U**txo **S**et) is an open source tool that provides an easy way to access, decode and analyze data from the Bitcoin's `utxo set`.
 The accompanying working paper further explains its design, application, and presents results of a recently performed analysis: [https://eprint.iacr.org/2017/1095.pdf](https://eprint.iacr.org/2017/1095.pdf)

-STATUS is coded in Python 2 and works for both the existing versions of Bitcoin Core's `utxo set`, that is, the first defined format (versions 0.8 - 0.14) and the recently defined one (version 0.15).
+STATUS is developed and tested with Python 3.11 and works for both the existing versions of Bitcoin Core's `utxo set`, that is, the first defined format (versions 0.8 - 0.14) and the recently defined one (version 0.15).

 STATUS works, from now on, with 0.15 format.
 For 0.8-0.14 version refer to `ldb_0.14` branch.